 Visual differences ❗

 Most of the Gold nuggets encountered in the field are flakes or lumpy nuggets with rounded edges.
-It is possible to find gold flakes with sharp edges, which indicates a nearby source.
-But this is a rare scenario.
+It is possible to find gold flakes with sharp edges indicating a nearby source, but this is a rare scenario.

-Gold will leave a yellow-Gold streak if rubbed against a piece of porcelain or white ceramic.
+Gold will leave a yellow-Gold streak if rubbed against a porcelain or white ceramic piece.
 Do the same with Pyrite, and it will leave a dark, greenish-black line.

 Break and Moldability ❗

 With a knife blade, a test is relatively easy to perform.
 Place your samples on a flat bottom (a pan, for example).
-Exert pressure with your knife on your pieces; Gold deforms under pressure, Pyrite will resist and break.
+Exert pressure with your knife on your pieces; Gold deforms under pressure, and Pyrite will resist and break..